dell-democenter/dell-democenter.github.io/0499/Readme_v3.1.md

 use either "admin@vsphere.local" or "windows session authentication". user "administrator@vpshere.local" is locked due to license agreement with broadcom. if you need to create "user accounts" in vsphere use AD user from "demo.local".

 ## ansible
-a linux host preconfigured to run automation with ansible playbooks.
+a linux host preconfigured to run automation magic with ansible playbooks.

 ## mail /exchange1 / exchange2
-this exchange dag let you reiceive and send email just internally. it not (yet) relaying any SMTP mails. the name of IP less DAG is "mail.demo.local" residing on two nodes "exchange1" and "exchange2" some system are already configured to send email like ASUPś and so on. try to configure it for your workload.
+this exchange dag let you receive and send email just internally. it not (yet) relaying any SMTP mails. the name of IP less DAG is "mail.demo.local" residing on two nodes "exchange1" and "exchange2" some system are already configured to send email like ASUPś and so on. try to configure it for your workload.